Complete Guide to Pinot Noir Wine | Wine 101

 Mendocino County is known for its bold, acidic Pinot Noir, while Sonoma County Pinot Noir is earthier and spicier.

-Our favorite Californian Pinot Noir comes from Napa Valley, where mineral soils produce a tart, zingy wine with bundles of red fruit.
+My favorite Californian Pinot Noir comes from Napa Valley, where mineral soils produce a tart, zingy wine with bundles of red fruit.

 Oregon Pinot Noir has a distinctively light, fruity profile without the zing, making it a fantastic sipping wine.
 Compared to California wine, it is cleaner and fresher, bursting with fresh fruit and a subtle earthiness.